keijiro/UnityRustPlugin/README.md

 How to build the plugin
 -----------------------

+The source code for the plugin is contained in the `Plugin` directory.

 ### macOS/Linux

-You can simply use `build.sh` in the `Plugin` directory.
+You can simply run `build.sh` to build the plugin.

 ### Windows

 There are some different approaches for Windows.
-I prefer using WSL2 and the cross-compilation target with Cargo.
+I prefer using WSL2 and the cross-compilation target.

-For cross-compilation from WSL2 to Windows, you have to install `mingw-w64` and the `x86_64-pc-windows-gnu` target.
+For cross-compilation from WSL2 to Windows, you have to install MinGW-w64 and the `x86_64-pc-windows-gnu` target.

 ```